intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	This allows for tasks migrated between nodes (for example cgroup initiated migrations) to re-weight for the optimal distribution of bandwidth.

+	When utilizing task-local weights, weights are not rebalanced in the event of a task migration.
+If a weight has not been explicitly set for a node set in the new nodemask, the value of that weight defaults to "1".
+For this reason, if migrations are expected or possible, users should consider utilizing global interleave weights.

 NUMA memory policy supports the following optional mode flags: